Read in 4 minutes

 For an extra layer of security we’ll password protect the phpMyAdmin directory by setting up a basic authentication.

-htpasswd tool that comes with the Apache package.
+htpasswd tool.
 We will store the

 .htpasswd file in